imransaju56/Expense-Tracker/README.md

-# expense_tracker
+# Expense_tracker

-A app that manages your daile expenses
+An app that manages your daile expenses

 ## Getting Started